-A couple of newlyweds spend a whopping £19k on their annual grocery invoice – due to the fact their ‘fussy’ youngsters call for individually cooked meals.
+A couple of newlyweds spend a whopping £19k on their annual grocery invoice – because their ‘fussy’ youngsters call for individually cooked meals.

 The pair, who seemed on Thursday night’s episode of Eat Well For Less?
-On BBC One, they discovered their own family had not eaten the same meal together for 3 years because their children are very particular approximately what gets put in front of them each dinner time.
+On BBC One, they discovered their family had not eaten the same meal together for three years because their children are very particular about what gets in front of them each dinner time.

-A&E nurse Jen and manager Bec – at the side of Lucy, 10, Jack, eight, and Dylan, five – live in Bridgend and decided to move at the show because they felt they have been no longer capable of address the daily situation that is arisen around the dinner table.
+A&E nurse Jen and manager Bec – at the side of Lucy, 10, Jack, eight, and Dylan, five – live in Bridgend and decided to move at the show because they felt they could no longer address the daily situation arising around the dinner table.

-With ever-converting shift styles and a loss of time, contributing to an increasing reliance on ready meals and other comfort foods, they were concerned about losing their cash and adverse their fitness.
+With ever-converting shift styles and a loss of time, contributing to an increasing reliance on ready meals and other comfort foods, they were concerned about losing their cash and affecting their fitness.

-“Making anybody something exceptional at mealtime, I suppose it is thoroughly ridiculous,” sighed Jen, whose disturbing hospital shifts mean she tends to grab luxurious lunches from nearby espresso shops.
+“Making anybody something exceptional at mealtime, I suppose, is thoroughly ridiculous,” sighed Jen, whose disturbing hospital shifts mean she tends to grab luxurious lunches from nearby espresso shops.

-“But I’ve got myself right into a rut, and I can not get out.
+“But I’ve got myself right into a rut and can not get out.

 “I can not face any other argument and, as for the possibility of cooking five food from scratch – I simply assume, ‘Oh God.'”

-According to Bec, the family’s wayward spending has emerged as so horrific they are continuously having to put their plans of buying a new residence on the returned burner.
+According to Bec, the family’s wayward spending has emerged as so horrific they are continuously having to put their plans of buying a new residence on the return burner.

 “We have several food wastages inside the residence, particularly clean stuff that goes inside the bin, things we buy with intentions to use but never get round to the use of.”

-However, after an illustration from hosts Gregg Wallace and Chris Bavin on the art of domestic cooking and ahead planning – significantly how a £1.30 an element chicken dinner can also stretch to make a delectable salad the following day – they realized they could store a fortune.
+However, after an illustration from hosts Gregg Wallace and Chris Bavin on the art of domestic cooking and ahead planning – significantly, how £1.30 an element chicken dinner can also stretch to make a delectable salad the following day – they realized they could store a fortune.

 A potential £7.2k to be unique.

-The display also entreated the couple to get their youngsters worried about the cooking method to lead them to less choosy approximately what they devour.
+The display also implored the couple to get their youngsters worried about the cooking method, making them less demanding about what they devour.